 Farrar, Straus and Giroux

 A Cycle of Love Songs Translated by the Nobel Laureate

-In 1917, reading his local newspaper, the great Czech composer Leos Janacek (1854-1928) discovered the poems that he was to set in his song cycle Diary of One Who Vanished.
-Written by Ozef Kalda and published anonymously, the poems tell the story of a farmer's boy who abandons his home because he has fallen in love with a gypsy.
-These new English versions by Seamus Heaney were commissioned by English National Opera for a series of international performances that opned in Dublin in October of 1999.
+In 1917, while reading his local newspaper, the Czech composer Leos Janacek discovered the poems that he was to set to music in his song cycle Diary of One Who Vanished.
+Written by Ozef Kalda and published anonymously, they tell the story of a farmer's boy who abandons his home because he has fallen in love with a Gypsy.
+These new English versions by Seamus Heaney were commissioned by the English National Opera for a series of international performances, which opened in Dublin in October 1999.

 In the Press

 Seamus Heaney's death last week left a rift in our lives, and in poetry, that won't easily be mended.
 A Nobel Laureate, a devoted husband, a sharp translator, a beloved friend, and the big-hearted leader of the "Government of the Tongue," Seamus was a poet of conscience... - FSG's Work in Progress